 The Volkswagen ID.3 is an electric hatchback with an impressive range and great interior space.
 It’s not as plush as a Golf, though, and some of the buttons and switches are annoying to use.

 Volkswagen ID.3: what would you like to read next?

-The 2020 Volkswagen ID.3’s interior is dominated by two large infotainment screens.
+That interior is dominated by two large screens.
 The first is similar to the Active Info Display that’s currently available on the Volkswagen Golf.
-It will be able to switch between functions including a huge map that’ll make it easy to follow the car’s sat-nav directions.
+It’s able to switch between different trip info with the press of a button on the steering wheel.

 Volkswagen's aim is to make switching your car from petrol or diesel to electric as easy as possible, and the ID.3 looks like it'll do just that.

 Interior space is a different story – the ID.3 is seriously impressive.
 With no large engine or gearbox to accommodate, electric cars have much more interior space than a similar-sized petrol or diesel car.
 Hence, four tall adults will be extremely comfy, even if three along the rear bench will be a squeeze.
 Consider, though, that the range-topping car will be a strict four-seater thanks to its larger battery.

 All ID.3s come with a generous boot, though.
 It’s slightly larger than a Golf’s and will take five aeroplane carry-on cases, but also has great access and the option of an adjustable boot floor to minimise the boot lip you have to lift heavy bags over.

 The ID.3 will eventually be available with three battery sizes – 48kWh, a 58kWh and 77kWh.
 The larger the battery, the longer the range and the longer it takes to charge.
 Fitted with the smaller battery, the ID.3 has a range of around 200 miles – according to VW.